 Update TJS Journal.
 Take screenshots of closed trades and hyperlink to its corresponding trade journal entry.
 Review all open trades for possible next day action.
 Review any closed trades to determine whether plan was followed (or not).
 Mark up SPY and Q’s chart for next day bias.
 Clean-up trading platform.

 What Tools will I use for my trading business:

-* Trading Journal Spreadsheet (TJS) Elite, trade recording/tracking journal
+- Trading Journal Spreadsheet (TJS) Elite, for trade Analysis and Record-keeping